-'Thou shalt be perfect with the Lord thy God.'-DEUT. xviii.
-13.
+"You shall be perfect with the Lord your God."
+Deut.
+18: 13.

-and the privilege of a man like Abraham, it is equally the duty of all his children.
-The command is given to all Israel, for each man of God's people to receive and obey: 'Thou shalt be perfect with the Lord thy God.'
+To be perfect before God is not only the calling and the privilege of a man like Abraham, it is equally the duty of all his children.
+The command is given to all Israel, for each man of God's people to receive and obey: "You shall be perfect with the Lord your God."
 It comes to each child of God; no one professing to be a Christian may turn aside from it, or refuse it obedience, without endangering his salvation.
-It is not a command like, 'Thou shalt not kill,' or, 'Thou shalt not steal,' having reference to a limited sphere in our life, but is a principle that lies at the very root of all true religion.
+It is not a command like, "You shall not kill," or, "You shall not steal," having reference to a limited sphere in our life, but is a principle that lies at the very root of all true religion.
 If our service of God is to be acceptable, it must not be with a divided, but a whole, a perfect heart.

 The chief hindrance in the way of obedience to this command lies in our misapprehension of what religion is.
 Man was created simply to live for God, to show forth His glory, by allowing God to show how completely He could reveal His likeness and blessedness in man.
 God lives for man; longing in the greatness of His love to communicate His goodness and His love.
 It was to this life, lost by sin, Christ came to redeem us back.
-The selfishness of the human heart looks upon salvation as simply the escape from hell, with so much of holiness as is needful to make our happiness secure.
-Christ meant us to be restored to the state from which we had fallen-the whole heart, the whole will, the whole life given up to the glory and service of God.
+The selfishness of the human heart looks upon salvation as simply the escape from hell, with so much of holiness as is needed to make our happiness secure.
+Christ meant us to be restored to the state from which we had fallen -- the whole heart, the whole will, the whole life given up to the glory and service of God.
 To be wholly given up to God, to be perfect with the Lord our God, lies at the very root, is the very essence of true religion.
 The enthusiastic devotion of the whole heart to God is what is asked of us.

 When once this misconception has been removed, and the truth begins to dawn upon the soul, a second hindrance is generally met with in the question of unbelief, How can these things be?
-Instead of first accepting God's command, and then waiting in the path of obedience for the teaching of the Spirit, men are at once ready with their own interpretation of the word, and confidently affirm, It cannot be.
-They forget that the whole object of the gospel and the glory of Christ's redemption is, that it makes possible what is beyond man's thoughts or powers; and that it reveals God, not as a Lawgiver and Judge, exacting the uttermost farthing, but as a Father, who in grace deals with each one according to his capacity, and accepts the devotion and the intention of the heart.
+Instead of first accepting God's command, and then waiting in the path of obedience for the teaching of the Spirit, men are at once ready with their own interpretation of the word, and confidently affirm, "it cannot be."
+They forget that the whole object of the gospel and the glory of Christ's redemption is, that it makes possible what is beyond man's thoughts or powers; and that it reveals God, not as a Lawgiver and Judge, exacting the last penny, but as a Father, who in grace deals with each one according to his capacity, and accepts the devotion and the intention of the heart.